hmcts/et-slack-alerts/README.md

 ## Justifications
 ### Why Python?
-As you all know, the HMCTS tech stack nowadays is mostly Java and NodeJS.
 The reason for choosing Python in this specific instance was to address the ["cold start"](https://mikhail.io/serverless/coldstarts/azure/) problem.
 It has the lowest execution time variability of all language options, and is second only to C# in median cold start duration.

 <img width="689" alt="image" src="https://github.com/hmcts/et-slack-alerts/assets/18507008/ede8fc2a-3e2f-49ac-adb8-e1bcfbc096d8">